-According to Athens-Clarke County Police, Mr. Smith was traveling westbound on Winterville Road, near Hancock Road when the driver of a Mazda 3 hit him from behind.
+According to the Atlanta Journal Constitution, Mr. Smith was traveling westbound on Winterville Road, near Hancock Road when the driver of a Mazda 3 hit him from behind.
 Tragically, Mr. Smith perished from injuries.

 Charges have not yet been filed against the driver and media reports have been quick to note the lack of reflectors on Mr. Smith's bicycle, the latest in a disturbing media trend to blame pedestrian and cyclist victims.

 Advocates and attorneys for pedestrian and cyclist rights' at The Murray Law Firm are investigating this tragedy and were particularly saddened to learn of the death of such a young man.
 They are now asking pointed questions of both the driver and city planning officials:

 Why did the driver fail to notice and avoid Mr. Smith in time?
 Was the driver engaged in texting or other digital distractions?
 Was the driver operating under the influence of alcohol, drugs or medications?
 How fast was the Mazda traveling at the time of the crash?